Neck-Pinching of $CP^1$-structures in the $PSL(2,C)$-character variety

-$f_t\col \til{S} \to \CP^1$ be the developing map of $C_t$ which is a $\rho_t$-equivariant continuous local homeomorphisms, and $f_t$ changes continuously in $t \geq 0$.
-Let $N$ be a regular neighborhood of $m$.
-For each component $\ti{N}$ of $\phi^{-1}(N)$, by abuse of notation, we regard the loop $m$ also as the element of $\pi_1(S)$ which preserves $\ti{N}$.
-We show that the developing map $f_t$ converges in the complement of $\phi^{-1}(N)$, and the asymptotic behavior on $\bdr \phi^{-1}(N)$ is well controlled by the holonomy of $\rho_t(m)$. t Hyperbolic structures are in particular $\CP^1$-structures.
-If a hyperbolic surface has a cusp, it has a neighborhood obtained by quotienting a horodisk in $\H^2$ by the cyclic group generated by a parabolic holonomy around the puncture.
-If a general $\CP^1$-structure has a cusp, its neighborhood is either a horodisk quotient ({\it uniformizable}) or a grafting of a horodisk quotient.
-(See Proposition \ref{CuspClassification}. ) \begin{thm}\Label{LImitInDevelopingMap} Suppose that $X_t$ is pinched along a loop $m$.
+Pick a regular neighborhood $N$of $m$.
+Pick a component $\ti{N}$ of $\phi^{-1}(N)$.
+By abuse of notation, we regard the loop $m$ also as the element of $\pi_1(S)$ which preserves $\ti{N}$.
+We show that the developing map $f_t$ converges in the complement of $\phi^{-1}(N)$, and the asymptotic behavior on $\bdr \phi^{-1}(N)$ is well controlled by the holonomy $\rho_t(m)$.
+Hyperbolic structures are in particular $\CP^1$-structures.
+If a hyperbolic surface has a cusp, it has a neighborhood obtained by quotienting a horodisk in $\H^2$ by the cyclic group generated by a parabolic holonomy around the puncture. \begin{thm}\Label{LImitInDevelopingMap} Suppose that $X_t$ is pinched along a loop $m$.